PFA COUNSELING AND ASSESSMENT

 Email: Sbarnett.pfa@gmail.com

-J. Michelle Pierce MA LPC ACC - Cognitive Behavioral Specialist and Substance Abuse Therapist
+J. Michelle Pierce MA LPC ACC - Cognitive Behavioral Therapy Director

-Michelle has been practicing as a substance abuse therapist for the past 13 years.
-She graduated with her Masters in Counseling from Regis University in 2016, along with a post graduate certification in play therapy for adults and adolescence.
-She graduated with her bachelor's degree in Human Services Addiction Studies in 2005, from Metropolitan State University.
+Michelle graduated with her master’s in counseling from Regis University in 2016, along with a post graduate certification in play therapy for adults and adolescence.
+She graduated with her bachelor’s degree in human services Addiction Studies in 2005, from Metropolitan State University.
 She obtained her Certified Addiction Counselor III (CACIII) in 2007.
-She has extensive experience working with high risk populations in various settings.
+She has extensive experience working with high-risk populations in various settings.
 She has worked with offenders in a correctional setting and outpatient setting, sex offenders, adolescence in a school setting, couples and parents.
 As a Cognitive Behavioral Therapist (CBT) Michelle has a passion for helping others develop a balance between thoughts and emotions to prevent problematic or unwanted behaviors.
-She holds space for her clients to allow them to grow with guidance.

 Direct Line: 720-475-6252